parth-p29/YearView/README.md

 You can check out a full demo of the project [here](https://www.youtube.com/watch?v=iAI6MHgDDDA)

-Or go [here](https://www.youtube.com/watch?v=2wQqpM33VCY) if you want to save a few minutes of cringe...
+Or go [here](https://www.youtube.com/watch?v=2wQqpM33VCY) if you want to save a few minutes...

 ## What is it/Inspiration